-Though child support can often be a sore-spot for those going through divorce, it’s a required part of any divorce judgement when the marriage involved minor children.
-This holds true even in cases where the other parent is unemployed or can’t be found.
+Though child support can often be a sore-spot for those going through a divorce, it's a required part of any divorce judgment when the marriage involved minor children.
+This holds true even in cases where the other parent is unemployed or can't be found.

 The Basics – What is Child Support?

 Child support is a regular payment, sometimes weekly or monthly, to the lesser earning parent in order to maintain the child's standard of living and cover their expenses.
 The traditional view of child support is that a non-custodial parent pays to the parent who has custody, but with the passage of the new Marriage and Dissolution of Marriage Act in 2016, that model is turned on its head.
 In the new law, child support is determined using a shared income model.
 This means that the net income of both parents is taken into account instead of simply taking a chunk of income from one parent.

 Who Pays Child Support?

 Generally speaking, if the child is splitting his time between both parents, the person earning less will be receiving child support, but this isn't always true.
 A lot of other factors come into play such as when the child spends their time mostly with one parent if there are additional expenses to pay like existing health insurance payments, and what each parent's assets are like after the divorce settlement itself.